 Every year the United Way puts out a request for proposals for partnership and funding to agencies serving clients in Franklin County.
 Each United Way service area will be open for partnership and funding proposal, begining in late November, every three years, on a rotating basis.
 The areas of service are Education, Health and Finanical Stability.

-The SERVICE AREA FOR THE NEXT OPEN APPLICATION CYCLE IS EDUCATION.
+The next open application service area is EDUCATION.
 LETTERS OF INTENT ARE DUE NOVEMBER 1, 2017.
 Visit Partnership and Funding to learn more.